 Quick Information

-- Best time to visit- May to June and September to October
+| Best Time to Visit | May to June and September to October |

-- Travel time- 13 to 15 hours
+| Travel Time (Road) | 13 to 15 hours to Gaurikund |

-You can reach Kedarnath from Rishikesh in many ways, with different travel options –
+You can reach Kedarnath from Rishikesh in many ways, with different travel options:

 By Road